nihaallmhmd1/Breast-Cancer-Predictor/README.md

-# 🩺 Breast Cancer Predictor using Machine Learning
+# 🩺 Breast Cancer Prediction using Machine Learning

 This project is a **machine learning-based Breast Cancer Prediction system** that classifies tumors as **Malignant** or **Benign** using medical diagnostic features.
 The model is built using **Logistic Regression** and trained on the **Breast Cancer Wisconsin Dataset**.